halmasieh/Stock-analysis/README.md

 we will exceute the same analysis for each element in the array.
 In addition, the role and importance of using nested <mark>for</mark> loops causes a significient reduction in computational volume and ultimately code excecution time.

-Compare the elapsed run time related to all stocks 2017 and 2018 in the Figures 1-2 and Figures 3-4, respectively as follows as follows:
+Compare the elapsed run time related to all stocks 2017 and 2018 in the Figures 1-2 and Figures 3-4, respectively as follows:

 ![Figure 1-2](https://github.com/halmasieh/stock-analysis-/blob/main/Resources/Figures%201-2.png)
 ![Figure 3-4](https://github.com/halmasieh/stock-analysis-/blob/main/Resources/Figure%203-4.png)